WHO ARE WE?

 WASHINGTON

-Thomas is a conservation advocate, ecologist, and composer currently based in Bozeman, Montana.
+Thomas is a conservation advocate, ecologist, and composer currently based in Portland, Oregon.
 In 2019 and 2020, Thomas helped launch the Project 1100 campaign to protect native bees and end public lands apiary permitting on the Colorado Plateau as a fellow with the Grand Canyon Trust.
-A graduate of Whitman College, Thomas has surveyed birds, plants, and pollinators as a field technician across the western/central U.S. and Costa Rica, and is now pursuing his Master's in ecology and pollinator conservation at Montana State University.
+A graduate of Whitman College, Thomas has surveyed birds, plants, and pollinators as a field technician across the western/central U.S. and Costa Rica, and recently completed his Master's of Science in ecology and pollinator conservation at Montana State University.
+He currently works with the nonprofit Friends of Trees to connect communities to urban nature and expand the urban forest in the Portland metro area.

 Thomas Meinzen